 Get used to it — this is, moving forward, the method you will use to access your account information.

 Note that you can register multiple keys and they’ll all work.
-Vanguard recommends you register two, in case one goes missing.
+Vanguard recommends you register two, so if one goes missing you can plug the other one in.

-And of course, if any of your keys is lost or stolen, you’re advised to immediately remove your key by visiting the security key maintenance page and deleting it, which can be done with a few simple clicks.
+And of course, if any of your keys is lost or stolen, you’re advised to immediately remove your key from your Vanguard Security Profile by visiting the security key maintenance page and deleting it.
+This can be done with a few simple clicks.

 But wait!
 Maybe using a hardware key with Vanguard is not perfectly secure?